McTelvin Agim

-McTelvin Agim (born September 25, 1997) is an American football defensive end for the Indianapolis Colts of the National Football League (NFL).
-He played college football at Arkansas.
+McTelvin Obinna Agim (born September 25, 1997) is an American professional football nose tackle.
+He played college football for the Arkansas Razorbacks and was drafted in the third round of the 2020 NFL draft by the Denver Broncos.
+He has also played for the Indianapolis Colts.

-High school career
+Early life

+Agim was born in the United States and is of Nigerian descent through his father.
 After playing his freshman season at Rowlett High School in Rowlett, Texas, Agim played his final three seasons of high school football at Hope High School in Hope, Arkansas.
 He was the top-rated player in Arkansas for the class of 2016.
 At various points in his high school career, Agim played defensive end, split end, running back and quarterback.
 The five-star recruit committed to Arkansas on September 9, 2015, choosing the Razorbacks over Baylor, Ole Miss, Texas A&M and others.
 After his senior season in 2016, Agim was named Gatorade Arkansas Player of the Year and a USA Today All-American.

 College career

 Agim cracked the starting lineup at defensive end midway through his true freshman season at Arkansas, and held that position his sophomore year before splitting time between defensive end and defensive tackle, still starting all 12 games as a junior.
 After his junior season, coach Chad Morris looked to shift Agim from defensive end to defensive tackle and told him to leave the program if he wasn't comfortable with that.
 After his senior season, Agim was a late addition to the roster of the 2020 Senior Bowl.
 He also participated in the East-West Shrine Game and 2020 NFL Combine.